ethan-mcq/DoradoM1/README.md

 sudo xcode-select --switch {PATH_TO_XCODE_IN_APPLICATIONS_FOLDER}/Contents/Developer
 ```
 ## Verification
-Once all of this has been downloaded navigate to the dorado folder to verify it is executable.
+Once all of this has been downloaded navigate to the Dorado folder to verify it is executable.
 ```
 cd {PATH_TO_DORADO}/bin
 ./dorado -h